 How to Clean a Paslode Framing Nailer?

-Below, I’m going walk you through the process of cleaning a Paslode framing nailer.
+Below, I’m going to walk you through the process of cleaning a Paslode battery-powered framing nailer.

 Step 1:Before you start, make sure that you have let the tool cool down and removed the battery, nails, and fuel cells.